Passion is a gift.

 This passion and zest for knowledge tends to display itself in early childhood, as long as there are no obstacles in the way of natural development.

-Watching our own kids develop, or seeing a class full of preschoolers in action, adults can easily observe natural curiosity and preferences in activities.
-With a roomful of options, kids will be scattered; some in art, some building with blocks, others reading, singing and dancing, and so on.
-As toddlers become elementary children, the love of knowledge in certain content areas will grow, while other pedagogical areas will be considered boring, challenging, and simply uninteresting.
+Adults can easily observe natural curiosity and preferences in activities by observing young children developing.
+For example, in a preschool room filled options, kids will be scattered.
+Some children will be focosed in art, others will be building block towers, while some will be reading, singing or dancing.
+As toddlers become elementary children, the love of knowledge in certain content areas will grow, while other pedagogical areas can be considered boring, challenging, and simply uninteresting.

 Passion and education can and should go together.

-It is natural to be enlightened and excited about certain topics, while others hold little or no interest.
+It is natural for children to be enlightened and excited about certain topics, while others can have little or no interest.
 The areas of great interest will most likely produce active participation in class, higher satisfaction levels and amazing grades.
-The areas of low interest will result in zoning out, talking out, in class, low participation level, and possibly, lower grades.
+The areas of low interest will result in zoning out, talking out in class, low participation level, and possibly, lower grades.

-If kids have a background that consists of a varied amount of diverse pedagogy, they should be able to determine their passion when they reach high school or college level.
+If kids have a background that consists of a varied amount of diverse exposure, they should be able to determine their passion when they reach high school or college level.